External Review of the Faculty of Graduate Studies and Research (FGSR)

 • Recurring team process review meetings

-• Academic Probation - timelines and processes
+• Academic Probation timelines and processes; communicate and implement changes to policy

 Administrative Process: Awards & Scholarship